janepan9917/janepan9917.github.io/_pages/about.md

 About me
 ======

 My name is Jane.
 I'm a first year Master's student at Princeton University in the Department of Computer Science.
 I study machine learning, specializing in natural language processing.
+Broadl, I'm interested in large language models and their performance in the few-shot regime, as well as in-context learning and prompting methods for structured prediction.

 I am a member of the Princeton NLP Group; I'm fortunate to be advised by [Danqi Chen](https://www.cs.princeton.edu/~danqic/).
 Previously, I worked with [Chunhua Weng](https://people.dbmi.columbia.edu/~chw7007/) on NLP for the biomedical domain.